 You Have the Right to Remain Silent

-All over the state of California, prison and jail cells are filled with innocent people wrongly convicted of crimes they did not commit, and many of them will spend the rest of their lives regretting the day they agreed to talk to the police.
+All over the state of California, prisons and jail cells are filled with innocent people wrongly convicted of crimes they did not commit, and many of them will spend the rest of their lives regretting the day they agreed to talk to the police.

 Unfortunately, not every person knows how to properly handle the situation after being put under arrest by a police officer.
-First of all you should remember:
+First of all, you should remember: